Elf Food Groups

 • Tito's Vodka

-Fifth Generation, Inc.
+Brand: Fifth Generation, Inc.

 • Bailey's Irish Cream

-34 proof/17% ABV
+ABV: 34 proof/17%

-Diageo Company
+Brand: Diageo Company

 Baileys is made by suspending cream, cocoa and sugar in Irish Cream using vegetable oil and an emulsifier.
 The flavor is sweet, lightly oaky, cherry and vanilla notes with a slight bite and bitterness from the cocoa all smoothed out by the cream.